 \textbf{Why all and active addresses?} In each of IPv4 and IPv6 we consider all addresses equally.
 The Internet is global, and was intentionally designed without a hierarchy~\cite{clark1988design}.
 Our definition should not create a hierarchy or designate special addresses by age or importance, consistent with trends towards Internet decentralization~\cite{dinrg}.

-We define \emph{active} addresses as blocks that are reachable, as defined below.
-Our goal is to exclude the influence of large allocated but unused space.
+\emph{Active} addresses as blocks that are reachable, as defined below.
+Our goal is to exclude the influence of large allocated, but unused, space.
 Large unused space is present in IPv4 legacy /8 allocations and in large new IPv6 allocations.

 \textbf{Reachability with Protocols and Firewalls:} This conceptual definition allows for different definitions of reachability.
-Reachability can be tested through measurements with specific protocols, such as ICMP echo request (pings), or TCP or UDP queries.
+Reachability can be tested through measurements with specific protocols, such as ICMP echo-request (pings), or TCP or UDP queries.
 Such a test will result in an operational realization of our conceptual definition.
 Particular tests will differ in how closely each approaches the conceptual ideal.
 In \autoref{sec:peninsula_frequency} we examine how well one test converges.

-Our conceptual definition considers reachability, but firewalls block protocols (sometimes conditionally or unidirectionally), complicate observing this potential.
-Thus different protocols or times might give different answers, and one could define broad reachability with any protocol in a firewall-friendly manner, or narrowly.
+Our conceptual definition considers reachability, observations of this potential are complicated by firewalls (which are sometimes conditional or unidirectional).
+Answers may vary with different protocols or observations at different times.
+One could define reachability narrowly, or using firewall-friendly protocols.
 Measurement allows us to evaluate policy-driven unreachability in \autoref{sec:country_peninsulas}.

-Our operational data uses ICMP echo requests (\autoref{sec:data_sources}), following prior work that compared alternatives~\cite{Bartlett07d,quan2013trinocular,durumeric2014internet} and showed ICMP provides better coverage than alternatives, and can avoid attenuation from rate limiting~\cite{Guo18a}). \textbf{Why reachability and not applications?} Users care about applications, and a user-centric view might emphasize availability of HTTP or Facebook rather than IP\@.
+Our operational data uses ICMP echo requests (\autoref{sec:data_sources}), following prior work that compared alternatives~\cite{Bartlett07d,quan2013trinocular,durumeric2014internet} and showed ICMP provides better coverage than alternatives, and can avoid attenuation from rate limiting~\cite{Guo18a}. \textbf{Why reachability and not applications?} Users care about applications, and a user-centric view might emphasize reachability of HTTP or to Facebook rather than at the IP layer.
 We recognize this attention, but intentionally measure reachability at the IP layer as a more fundamental concept.
-IP has changed only twice since 1969 with IPv4 and IPv6, but dominant applications ebb and flow, and important applications often extend beyond the Internet.
+IP has changed only twice since 1969 with IPv4 and IPv6, but dominant applications ebb and flow, and some applications extend beyond the Internet.
 (E-mail has been transparently relayed to UUCP and FidoNet, and the web to pre-IP mobile devices with WAP.)
 Future work may look at applications, but we see IP-level reachability as an essential starting point.